 Another of Steve's great loves is working with other people to create music.
 He has been conducting choral and instrumental groups of all kinds, consisting of people of all ages, for more than 30 years.
 For most of those years, that work has been done in the context of church music.
 However, as of August 2012, Steve has been in a new role as an Assistant Professor of Music at The University of Mobile in Mobile, Alabama.
 He directs several instrumental ensembles - including Symphonic Winds and Welsh Revival - while continuing to write music and teach others.
 He has music degrees from Jacksonville State University (brass performance) and the University of New Mexico (composition), and has done additional graduate study in church music at The Southern Baptist Theological Seminary.

 Over the years, Steve has been in demand as a guest conductor (choral and instrumental), speaker and teacher for schools, churches, universities and various conferences at the local, state and national level.
 He also has contributed as an author on the subject of church instrumental music for various music ministry periodicals.

 As a young person, Steve came to understand that God loved him and had sacrificed much to demonstrate that love.
 He is a follower of Jesus whose greatest joy is sharing that same love with others through any means available - but especially through music.
 Others have often commented on the quiet, open, non-judgmental and compassionate way in which he lives out his life of faith.
-(They may also mention his quick and VERY dry sense of humor, but we'll avoid that topic for now.)
+(There's also a very quick and VERY dry sense of humor to experience...or endure?)